-So, you've decided the next item to chuck in your journey to zero-waste is that plastic bottle of shampoo.
+So, you've decided the next item to chuck in your journey to zero-waste is that plastic bottle of shampoo?
 Swap all those chemicals and plastic for a shampoo bar made from natural ingredients and wrapped in minimal packaging instead.
 What's not to love?
-But some people find this change one of the most difficult to make - there are so many horror stories of 'the purge'!
+But some people find this change one of the most difficult zero waste swaps to make - there are so many horror stories of 'the purge'!

 In reality, most people don't have any issue with the transition, although it might take a few washes of their hair before it reaches that luscious, soft stage.
 It is worth persevering!
-Here we explain how you can make the transition as easy as possible.
+Here's our helpful guide to explain how you can make the transition as easy as possible.

 When you first use a natural shampoo bar, your hair can feel waxy or greasy, or it might feel dry or frizzy.
 That's normal.
 It's just your scalp's way of rebalancing its natural oil production, which was stripped away by the use of shampoo in plastic bottles.
 Once your scalp and hair has adjusted, it produces its own natural oil again and will feel softer and more manageable.